 The criteria for determining a person’s eligibility to stand for election or to vote are called ‘qualifications’ and ‘disqualifications’.
 Every country sets its own requirements for what qualifies individuals to stand for election (as a candidate) and to register as an elector (a person who is legally allowed to vote).
 These requirements determine which individuals can participate in political activities, and usually exclude persons where a conflict of interest may be present.

 Historically in countries around the world these criteria may have been used to determine which persons are considered “valid” contributors to local society.
 At various times in different jurisdictions, including the Cayman Islands, eligibility criteria have excluded groups such as slaves, women, racial and ethnic minorities, indigent persons and the illiterate (Plaxton & Lardy, 2010, p.
 101) from standing for election and/or from voting in elections.
-In many democracies these exclusions have eventually been phased out because they are seen as unjust and discriminatory.
+In Cayman, as in many democracies, these exclusions have eventually been phased out because they are seen as unjust and discriminatory.

 Some famous cases which illustrate the removal of restrictions on standing for election or becoming registered as an elector (known also as ‘universal suffrage’) include:

 Often the criteria for standing for election and the criteria for voting in an election have mirrored each other.
-In general eligibility requirements usually focus on age, citizenship, residency status, and duration and means of residency and/or citizenship.
+In general, eligibility requirements usually focus on age, citizenship, residency status, and duration and means of residency and/or citizenship.

 The qualifications and disqualifications for elected membership in Cayman can be found in sections 61 and 62 of the Cayman Islands Constitution Order, 2009 (“the Constitution”), and qualifications and disqualifications of electors can be found in sections 90 and 91 of the Constitution.